MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/dns/create-dns-records-at-enomcentral.md

 > [!NOTE]
->  Normalmente, são necessários cerca de 15 minutos para que as alterações de DNS entrem em vigor.
-Mas, às vezes, pode ser necessário mais tempo para atualizar uma alteração feita no sistema DNS da Internet.
-Se você tiver problemas com o fluxo de emails ou de outro tipo após adicionar os registros DNS, consulte [Solucionar problemas após alterar o nome de domínio ou registros DNS](../get-help-with-domains/find-and-fix-issues.md).
+>  Typically it takes about 15 minutes for DNS changes to take effect.
+However, it can occasionally take longer for a change you've made to update across the Internet's DNS system.
+If you're having trouble with mail flow or other issues after adding DNS records, see [Troubleshoot issues after changing your domain name or DNS records](../get-help-with-domains/find-and-fix-issues.md).

 ## <a name="add-an-mx-record-so-email-for-your-domain-will-come-to-microsoft"></a>Adicione um registro MX para que o email do domínio vá para a Microsoft.
 <a name="BKMK_add_MX"> </a>

-Siga as etapas abaixo ou [assista ao vídeo (inicia em 3:40)](https://support.office.com/article/Video-Create-DNS-records-at-eNomCentral-for-Office-365-3766a9e8-77dd-4a42-908d-89b076143e7d?ui=en-US&amp;rs=en-US&amp;ad=US).
+Siga as etapas abaixo ou [assista ao vídeo (inicia em 3:40)](https://support.microsoft.com/office/3766a9e8-77dd-4a42-908d-89b076143e7d).

-1. Para iniciar, vá até a página do seu domínio no site eNom Central usando [este link](https://www.enomcentral.com/domains/Domain-Manager.aspx?tab=registered).
-Você será solicitado a fazer o logon.
+1. To get started, go to your domains page at eNom Central by using [this link](https://www.enomcentral.com/domains/Domain-Manager.aspx?tab=registered).
+You'll be prompted to login.

     ![eNom-BP-configure-1-1](../../media/6f754710-fd29-4a0a-b362-fa7a5c5ff74f.png)